 Regarding his brother’s migrating to Volhynia, this article discusses The Germans from Volhynia and Russian Poland.
 Many went to Alberta, Canada.

 So, are we Polish?!!!
 Well, yes, and kind of!
 Where our ancestors came from is now part of Poland.
-And the surname Kubel, although not a super common surname, is found most often in Poland.
+And the surname Kubal, although not a super common surname, is found most often in Poland.
 Johannes Wojceich Kubel had a Polish name.
 Wojceich is very much a Polish given name.
 It is the equivalent to the Czech name Vojtěch, Slovak Vojtech, and German Woitke.
 The name is formed from two components in archaic Polish: wój (Slavic: voj), a root pertaining to war.
 It also forms words like wojownik (“warrior”) and wojna (“war”).
-(1) So, it would appear that at least one of our lines does have Polish origins.
+(1) So, it would appear that at least one of our ancestors, the Kubal/Kubala line, does have Polish origins.

 Fun little side note here: when I was about 13 years old, I had several people ask me if I was Polish!
 Why several people thought I had Polish ancestry is still a mystery.
 But I suppose I could look at least partly of Polish ancestry.